marcoscoutinhodev/clean-architecture_tdd/readme.md

     - On success returns 204
 - LoadSurveys
     - GET request to /api/surveys
-    - Required x-access-token with any account access token
+    - x-access-token is required
     - On success returns 200 and all Surveys registered
 - SaveSurveyResult
     - PUT request to /api/surveys/:surveyId/results
     - Requires surveyId in url params
-    - x-access-token is required with account access token in request headers
+    - x-access-token is required
     - Request body must have: answer
     - answer is string and must to be valid
     - On success returns 200 and the survey result saved
+- LoadSurveyResult
+    - GET request to /api/surveys/:surveyId/results
+    - Requires surveyId in url params
+    - x-access-token is required
+    - On success returns 200 and the survey result